 The Adult Health I Skills course allows the application of the knowledge, principles, concepts, and attitudes necessary to perform a health assessment and provide basic care for persons experiencing low to moderate acuity health problems.
 The course focuses on the ability of the student to accurately and safely perform the skills in accordance with current practice.

 Pre-Requisites: Successful completion of Pre-Nursing requirements and admission to the Professional Nursing Sequence.

-Co-requisites for readmission: NUR 3535, NUR 3336, and NUR 3336S.
+Co-requisites: All J1 courses.
+Co-requisites for readmission: NUR 3535, NUR 3336. and NUR 3336S.

 NUR 3330 Foundations of Professional Nursing